scribe-security/docs/docs/platforms/overview.md

 The option `--exclude.namespace` provides for specifying namespaces to exclude from the discovery process.

-The option `--exclude.pod` allows for specifying pods to exclude from the discovery process.
+The option `--exclude.pod` allows for specifying pods to be excluded from the discovery process.

 The option `--exclude.image` specifies images to exclude from the discovery process.